 The star formation rate density (SFRD), the star formation rate per unit volume, is observed to have risen, then fallen, peaking on the order of redshift z = 1.9, i.e., 3 billion years after the Big Bang.
 The comoving star formation rate density (Or comoving SFR density or comoving SFRD or comoving density of star formation) is the SFRD per unit volume expressed in comoving units, i.e., units that expand with time according to Hubble expansion, assuming they will be adjusted with the Hubble parameter.
 The specific star formation rate (SSFR), e.g., of a galaxy, is a measure of the star formation per unit mass, e.g., solar masses of formed stars per solar masses of the galaxy.
 The star formation efficiency (SFE), is the star formation rate per unit of mass of a specific gas in a galaxy, e.g., hydrogen gas.

 The SF rate of galaxies over time is of interest, there having been a peak star-formation epoch.
-UV and/or IR can indicate SF (e.g., a ultraluminous infrared galaxy), but for the oldest galaxies, there are ways to detect redshifted UV but detecting IR presents challenges.
+UV and/or IR can indicate SF (e.g., a ultraluminous infrared galaxy), but for the oldest galaxies, redshifted UV can be detected whereas detecting redshifted IR presents challenges.

 Note: the abbreviation SFR is also used for star-forming region.